nus-cs2113-AY2223S1/ip/docs/README.md

 Notes on the command format:
  - Command words are insensitive
  - Words in `UPPERCASE` refers to the parameters of the command
- - All parts of the command are mandatory
+ - Parameters in `[SQUAREBRACKET]` are optional.
+Otherwise, all parts of the command are mandatory
-   - e.g. A deadline cannot have missing separator or datetime
+   - A deadline cannot have missing separator or datetime
+   - A find query can be empty (same effect as list)
  - For `DATETIME`, the `DATE` must be entered before the `TIME`

 | Command | Format | Description |